 The East Central Area Literacy Council began in November 2010 as a volunteer board of directors and assists the ECC Adult Education and Literacy program by recruiting and training volunteer tutors, raising awareness of the issues of illiteracy in the counties served, and receiving donations to purchase training materials, instructional materials, or other needs of the program.
 In addition to Kaiser, other members of the Literacy Council include Steven Campbell, Diane Crowder, Diana Watkins, Gregory Gelles, Jackie Gilliam, Janece Martin, Jean Craft, Joan Morris, Kathryn Whyte, Dan Woodward, and Alice Whalen, Executive Director.

-Two volunteer training sessions will be Monday, May 8 and Wednesday, May 10 in Rolla or St. James, and Thursday, May 11 and Tuesday, May 16 in Union, Missouri.
+Tuesday, May 16 in Union, Missouri.
 If you are interested in becoming a volunteer tutor with the East Central Area Literacy Council, please call Pam Kaiser at (636) 584-6788 or call (844) ECC-4AEL (844-322-4235).
 The literacy council also needs volunteers to serve on its board of directors.

 The Bank of America Charitable Foundation supports nonprofit organizations providing access to skills training, credentialing and education – regardless of gender, race, criminal record or disability – that will enable individuals to connect to jobs and develop a stronger financial future.
 Today, more than 48 million people are living in poverty and struggling to meet their needs while facing tough choices on where to place limited resources.
 Bank of America recognizes that basic needs must be met in order for families to advance along the economic continuum.
 In addition, access to education and job training are critical to lift people out of poverty, connecting them to tools that will help them build better lives.